sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 cd fury-getting-started/fury-on-ovhcloud
 ```

+> If your environment is Debian-based, you can use the **infrastructure/utils/installDeps.sh** script to install all necessary binaries (terraform, openstack-cli, jq, furyctl, kubectl).

 5. Setup your OVHcloud credentials by editing the **infrastructure/utils/ovhrc file**:

-Create a new ovhrc from the ovhrc.templite file:
+Create a new ovhrc from the ovhrc.template file:

 ```bash
 cp infrastructure/utils/ovhrc.template infrastructure/utils/ovhrc
 ```

-Edit the file and fill the missing values.
+Edit the file and add the missing values.

 The firt part of the config file is for the openstack client, which must be filled with informations from your [openstack user openrc file](https://docs.ovh.com/gb/en/public-cloud/creation-and-deletion-of-openstack-user):